Traffic signs by country: Portugal

+Romania

 Russia

-Road signs in Russia follow the Vienna Convention, specified in the GOST standard 52290-2004 (the Soviet Union was an original signatory to the convention, but only a few Post-Soviet states are signatories to the convention).
+Road signs in Russia follow the Vienna Convention, specified in the GOST standard 52290-2004 (the Soviet Union was an original signatory to the convention, but only a few post-Soviet states are signatories to the convention).

-European route numbers are signposted on direction signs in the European part of Russia and thus have the green background with white lettering.
+European route numbers are signposted on direction signs in the European part of Russia, but are replaced by Asian Highway route numbers in the Asian part.

-In February 2019, the traffic police has supported proposals for the introduction of reduced road signs, the idea was initiated by the Moscow government.
+In February 2019, the traffic police has supported proposals for the introduction of reduced sizes of road signs.
+The idea was initiated by the Moscow government.
 They are planned to be installed throughout Russia after a successful experiment.
 The allowable size of signs will be reduced to 40 cm in diameter, and in some cases to 35 cm, which is almost half the current standard of 60 cm.

 Serbia

+Slovakia

+Modern road signs in use in Slovakia since 2019 are similar in design to those used in Germany, though the main difference is the typeface used.
+Road signs from before 2019 are permitted to be left in place until 2034.